 Situated only a short stroll from the spectacular Minni Ha Ha Falls, you can also tie in your visit with a walk down to Minni Ha Ha and during the warmer months enjoy a dip under the waterfall.

-Understandably, not everyone is looking to take in a Blue Mountains experience with their dreadlocking.
+Understandably, not everyone is looking to take in a Blue Mountains experience with their dread work.

 We also offer a mobile dreadlock service where we can come to you.
 Parents of toddlers, or those with super busy schedules find this to be a great benefit we offer.

-Typically we cover Penrith, Blacktown, Campbelltown, Parramatta and the Sydney CBD.
+Typically we cover Penrith, Blacktown, Campbelltown, Parramatta & the Sydney CBD.

 Tomslin’s Visit To The Blue Mountains

-One was in a town close by, while the other was towns away up the famous Blue Mountains of Australia.
+One was in a town close by, while the other was in the famous Blue Mountains.
 They mentioned they can come to their clients, but the sound of ‘going up the mountain to repair my dreadlocks’ sounded like a phrase out of a book about ancient African societies.
 So I told them I’ll go to them.

 Woke up early, jumped on the train and when the landscape presented itself, I realised I hadn’t thought of what to expect.
 It was a beauty!
 So beautiful I decided to make the 30mins walk to where my locticians lived/work from.
 (Just on the edge of the woods).